Monkey BusinessMonkey Business

 We're gonna have a party where we all cross the line

 As one might expect, the music itself sounds like the soundtrack to just such a party.
 Neil has described this as "a groove song"—which is, from my own perspective, one of those things that are elusively hard to define but which you know when you see or hear them.
-To say a "groove song" is irresistably danceable captures only part of it.
+To say a "groove song" is irresistibly danceable captures only part of it.
 Mark Ronson and Bruno Mars's 2014 smash "Uptown Funk" is a groove song.
 So is Daft Punk's big hit "Get Lucky" from the previous year.
 A groove song is all about the groove.
-Take away the groove—that hooky, irresistably danceable quality—and there's nothing left.
+Take away the groove—that hooky, relentlessly danceable quality—and there's nothing left.
 But it really doesn't need anything else.
 It's lightweight fun and doesn't pretend to be anything more.
 Of course, if one is inclined to ascribe to the Pet Shop Boys ulterior motives, such as employing the groove to deliver critical commentary on it, or at least on the ilk of the lyric's hard-partying narrator, then it is indeed something more.
 Consider, for instance, the line "There are diamonds in the sky that shine for me."
 The sense of entitlement those words suggest are something the Boys would hardly seem to approve of, as evidenced by the Elysium track "Ego Music."
 Regardless, make of it what you will.

 Co-written with producer Stuart Price, "Monkey Business" is the third single from Hotspot (following "Dreamland" and "Burning the Heather"), formally released as such in February 2020, but unveiled to the public in early January, in advance of the album.
 The music video—the first featuring Neil and Chris "in motion" since 2013's "Thursday"—was premiered one day before the release of Hotspot.